-Rod Coleman was born in to the world of motorcycle racing.
-Rod's father was Percy “Cannonball” Coleman, who was ten times New Zealand Champion in the 1920s.
+Rod Coleman was born into the world of motorcycle racing.
+His father was Percy “Cannonball” Coleman, who was ten times New Zealand Champion in the 1920s.

-Riding various machines, Rod would have success all over New Zealand such as the Patea road race in South Taranaki where in 1950 he won both the Junior (350cc) and Senior (500cc) feature races.
+Riding various machines, Rod Coleman would have success all over New Zealand, such as the Patea road race in South Taranaki where, in 1950, he won both the Junior (350cc) and Senior (500cc) feature races.
 The same year he was third in the New Zealand Junior TT at Waiheke Island.
-In 1951 and 1952 Patea was becoming Coleman's play ground with victories in both those years.
-The successes continued, in 1953 Rod won the Hamilton 100 road race, took a double victory in the New Zealand TT by winning the Senior and Junior titles then repeating the feat in 1954, along with the New Zealand Airfeild championship and Halswell 100 victory.
+In 1951 and 1952, Patea was becoming Coleman’s playground with victories both years.

-However it was 1954 saw Rod become the first New Zealand rider to win an Isle of Man TT.
-Winning the Junior (350cc) race, the race he was leading until the broken chain forced him out twelve months before.
-He failed to finish the Senior TT that year but would go on to take third in the 350cc World Championship standings.
-This was also the last year his employer (AMC) stopped racing.
-Of his 26 international starts he took one win and eleven podiums.
-His last International race was the 1956 Ulster 250cc Grand Prix.
+In 1954 Coleman made history, becoming the first New Zealand rider to win an Isle of Man TT, the Junior (350cc) race.
+He failed to finish the Senior TT that year but would go on to take third in the 350cc World Championship.
+This was also the year his employer, AMC, stopped racing.
+Of his 26 international starts, Coleman took one win and eleven podiums.
+His last international race was the 1956 Ulster 250cc Grand Prix.

-Rod returned to New Zealand continuing to compete winning the New Zealand 500cc road race championship in 1955.
+Coleman continued racing after returning to New Zealand, winning the New Zealand 500cc Road Race Championship in 1955.

-After retiring from racing, Rod along with his brother Bob continued in the family motorcycle business in Wanganui which included being the New Zealand Suzuki Importer until the Suzuki Japan bought the company in the 1980s.
-The Colemans where major sponsors on many of New Zealand's top rider riders of the 1960s, 70s and early 1980s in both off road and road racing.
+After retiring from racing, he and his brother Bob ran the family motorcycle business in Wanganui.
+They were the New Zealand Suzuki importer until Suzuki Japan bought the company in the 1980s.
+The Colemans were major sponsors of many of New Zealand’s top riders of the 1960s, ’70s and early ’80s in both off-road and road racing.